uchicago-cs/cmsc23320/website/projects/project2.rst

 Submission Timeline
 ~~~~~~~~~~~~~~~~~~~

-This project has two required submissions, and an optional resubmission:
+This project has the following submissions:

 .. include:: project2_timeline.txt